 To make sure our donations go where they can do the most good, we are collaborating with the Bahamian government, our non-profit partner, the Pan American Development Foundation (PADF), and a network of Bahamian charities and organisations, including the Bahamas Feeding Network.

-Our donation includes matching every dollar of guest and employee donations to PADF up to $500,000, so they can help our friends as well.
+Our donation includes matching every dollar of guest and employee donations to PADF up to USD 500,000, so they can help our friends as well.

-Onboard Empress, along with our guests, was a small but mighty team of Royal Caribbean employees, including specially trained Go Team members, logistics and food & beverage experts, and other specialists.
+Onboard Empress, along with our guests, was a small but mighty team of Royal Caribbean employees, including specially trained Go Team members, logistics and food & drink experts and other specialists.
 They are assessing the community’s most urgent needs and how we can best assist with recovery.
 Dozens of other employees have volunteered to go to the islands with upcoming relief sailings, if needed.

 We can’t make every bad memory of Dorian go away.
 But we can start making things better – today.